geobeyond/geoserverx/docs/pages/cli/vector-store.md

 * request type ( sync or async )
 * url - Geoserver REST URL
-* password - Password for geoserver
+* password - Password for GeoServer
-* username - Username for geoserver
+* username - Username for GeoServer

 All these parameters have default value setup which will work for local default installation.
 Apart from this `workspace` paramters must be added which aims at the workspace we are interested in